 The test requirements explicitly defined in this specification have been calculated by relaxing the minimum requirements of the core specification TS 38.104 [2] using the test tolerances (TT) defined here.
 When the TT value is zero, the test requirement will be the same as the minimum requirement.
 When the TT value is non-zero, the test requirements will differ from the minimum requirements, and the formula used for this relaxation is given in the following tables.

 <Unchanged Sections Skipped>

+C.3 Measurement of Performance Requirements